jvont/scheme-y/README.md

 <br>

 Scheme-y is yet another implementation of Scheme.
 It is decidedly unstable, but I hope somebody might be able to learn something from reading its source.
-It is broken up into the following parts:
+It is broken up into the following parts, in recommended reading order:

+`object` - Scheme's object model.

+`scheme-y` - Scheme interpreter.

 `builtins` - Standard procedures.

-`object` - Scheme's object model.

 `runtime` - Memory management.

-`scanner` - Token scanner.

 Installation requires `gcc`, `make`.
 Optionally, `libreadline` for Linux may be used to make the REPL easier to use.
 You can build and run tests using `make tests`.
 Otherwise, you can just build using `make`.